SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 Before you start building anything, gain a thorough understanding of the problem you are trying to solve.

-Work with the decisionmaker and subject-matter experts to document the process and develop user personas.
-Make sure they agree with your understanding before you move on to [design](#design).
+Work with the decisionmaker and subject-matter experts to research the process and intended users.
+Consider developing user personas.
+Make sure the deciscion maker and key subject-matter experts agree with your understanding before you move on to [design](#design).

 #### Document the process {#document-process}